thoughtbot/sudoku_validator/README.md

 * it has no duplicates in a sub-grid

 ## Input files
-The input files would look like this
+The input files look like this

 ```
 8 5 . |. .
 2 |4 . .